Sharpen Digital Therapeutic Interventions for Adolescent Mental Health

 1. Introduction

-The adolescent mental health crisis has reached unprecedented levels (AAP, 2021), with up to 20% of adolescents experiencing mental health disorders while facing significant barriers to care access, including long waitlists and resource constraints (Sappenfield et al, 2024).
-Digital therapeutic (DTX) platforms represent a promising solution to bridge these care gaps (Alagarajah et al, 2024), offering evidence-based interventions that can be deployed at scale (Liverpool et al, 2025; Linardon et al, 2019) while maintaining clinical efficacy (Chen et al, 2024).
+The adolescent mental health crisis has reached unprecedented levels (AAP, 2021).
+Up to 20% of adolescents experience mental health disorders while facing significant barriers to care access.
+These barriers include long waitlists and resource constraints (Sappenfield et al, 2024).
+Digital therapeutic (DTX) platforms represent a promising solution to bridge these care gaps (Alagarajah et al, 2024).
+They offer evidence-based interventions that can be deployed at scale (Liverpool et al, 2025; Linardon et al, 2019) while maintaining clinical efficacy (Chen et al, 2024).

-This white paper presents a comprehensive analysis of two real-world implementations of a digital therapeutic mental health platform, examining both clinical care integration and preventive screening applications across 537 participants.
+This white paper presents a comprehensive analysis of two real-world implementations of a digital therapeutic mental health platform.
+It examines both clinical care integration and preventive screening applications across 537 participants.

 Research Objectives

-We wanted to evaluate real-world DTX effectiveness and user engagement patterns, identify implementation success factors to establish engagement benchmarks for measuring DTX effectiveness and provide actionable insights for value-based healthcare providers considering DTX integration.
+We aimed to evaluate real-world DTX effectiveness and user engagement patterns.
+We also sought to identify implementation success factors to establish engagement benchmarks for measuring DTX effectiveness.
+Additionally, we aimed to provide actionable insights for value-based healthcare providers considering DTX integration.

 2. Study Overview and Methodology